Resume Tips

 Key Takeaways:

-- Create a customized resume for each job application.
+- Tailor your resume to fit each job application.

-- Utilize bullet points for highlighting achievements.
+- Use bullet points to highlight your achievements.

 - Emphasize transferable skills.